PLOS/ambraproject/Quickstart-Guide.md

 ```

-## Deploying the artifacts to Tomcat
+## Deploying the applications to Tomcat

 If you have downloaded or compiled `.war` files, you may deploy them to a Tomcat instance as normal.
 (Consult the Tomcat documentation for details.)